 Choosing the Right Model

-With millions of checkpoints on the Hub, use this checklist before committing to one in a project:
+With millions of checkpoints on the Hub, we use this checklist before we pick one for a project:

 | Question | What to check |